-A wood fired earth oven can be made from readily available and often free materials.
+A wood fired earth oven (aka. cob oven) can be made from readily available and often free materials.
 The process is deeply rewarding and the result is endless fun and delicious baked goodies!

-3 weeks ago I attended an Earth Oven (also called Cob Oven) building class taught by one of the best teachers in this field, Kiko Denzer ( more about Kiko and his website in Resources at the end!), at the fabulous Grain Gathering.
+Recently I attended an Earth Oven (also called Cob Oven) building class taught by one of the best teachers in this field, Kiko Denzer – more about Kiko and his website in Resources at the end!

 You are probably wondering -“What can you make in this little mud oven?”
 Good question!

-The next 3 pictures are from our friend Bill, who bought an oven made by the class last year.
+The next 3 pictures are from our friend Bill, who bought the earth oven made by the class last year.
 He loves it so much and decided to join our class this year so he can build another one!

-Bill has been using the earth pizza oven almost once a week for a year now.
+Bill has been using his DIY cob oven almost once a week for a year now.
 I asked him to share what are his favorite things to make, here’s what Bill said-

 ” you do get a long cooking time from each firing if you think of cooking along the temperature curve with pizza first, bread, then braises of all sorts.( pulled pork,beans, rice of all ethnic cooking styles) pies and cookies and then overnight meats like carnitas. the end temp. is long in the 250 f range and is great for drying fruits, toasting nut’s and great grilled cheese. those are my favorites … really it works for everything that you can imagine as long as you understand a dish’s temperature requirements.”